 In April 2016, we issued a promissory note to Dr. Kawas in the aggregate principal amount of \$60,000.
-This note was repaid in full prior to the public filing of the registration statement of which this prospectus forms a part.
+This note was repaid in full prior to the public filing of the registration statement relating to our initial public offering.

 We have entered into employment agreements with our executive officers and change in control and severance agreements with certain of our executive officers.
-For a description of these agreements, see the section of this prospectus titled "Executive Compensation - Executive Employment Arrangements."
+For a description of these agreements, see the section of this report titled "Executive Compensation - Executive Employment Arrangements."

-We have granted stock options and issued common stock to our executive officers and to certain of our non-executive directors.
-For a description of these grants and issuances, see the sections of this prospectus titled "Management - Director Compensation" and "Executive Compensation."
+We have granted stock options and restricted share awards and issued common stock to our executive officers and to certain of our non-executive directors.
+For a description of these grants and issuances, see the section of this report titled "Item 11.
+Executive Compensation."